utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/drone-setup.png" alt="" width="400">
   </div>
   <div>
     <p>We built a customized quadrotor based on the <a href="https://store.bitcraze.io/products/crazyflie-bolt/">Crazyflie Bolt</a> flight controller with an inertial measurement unit (IMU) and  attached commercially available extension boards (so-called decks) from Bitcraze for data collection.
 The LPS UWB tag is mounted vertically on the top to receive UWB TDOA measurements.
 A flow deck attached at the bottom provides optical flow measurements and a laser-based ToF sensor provides the local altitude information.
 The accelerometer and gyroscope data is obtained from the  onboard IMU.
 A micro SD card deck logs the raw sensor data received by the flight control board with high-precision microsecond timestamps.
 The customized quadrotor communicates with a ground station computer over a 2.4 GHz USB radio dongle <a href="https://www.bitcraze.io/products/crazyradio-pa/">(Crazyradio PA)</a> for high-level interaction.
-In terms of software, we use the <a href="https://github.com/USC-ACTLab/crazyswarm/">Crazyswarm</a> package (Preiss et al. (2017)) to send high-level commands and the pose of the quadrotor measured by the motion capture system  to the quadrotor. </p>
+In terms of software, we use the <a href="https://github.com/USC-ACTLab/crazyswarm/">Crazyswarm</a> package to send high-level commands and the pose of the quadrotor measured by the motion capture system  to the quadrotor. </p>
   </div>
 </div>